janymuong/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Sample basic use cases: membership testing, eliminating duplicate entries.
 Set objects also support mathematical operations like union, intersection, difference, and symmetric difference.

-`Dictionaries` are indexed by keys, which can be any immutable type; strings and numbers,  `tuples` of **type** strings, numbers, or tuples.
+A Python `dictionary` is basically a set of key: value pairs, with the requirement that the keys are unique (within one dictionary).
-A Python **dictionary** is basically a set of key: value pairs, with the requirement that the keys are unique (within one dictionary).
+**Dictionaries** are indexed by keys, which can be any immutable type; strings and numbers,  `tuples` of **type** strings, numbers, or tuples.
 The main operations on a dictionary are storing a value with some key and extracting the value given the key.
 Other operations are also possible eg deletion, sorting etc.